briskspirit/Interceptor/README.md

 2. Connect to your OP device in tethered WiFi mode(hotspot).

 3. Enter in your browser `http://192.168.43.1:89` (or change to IP of your OP device if different)

+Method for Windows-based laptops/tablets(to work with Gamepad API):

+Steps 1 and 2 from above plus also download `livedash/build` directory to your computer and run `served.py`, enter in your browser `http://localhost:89`

+Reason for this is that modern versions of Firefox/Chrome won't allow Gamepad API to work from insecure source(http://), but localhost considered secure.
+And there is no way to run WebSocket in secure mode (wss://) as we don't have a domain name to issue SSL certificate to.

 Interceptor examples